vidalpaul/vidalpaul/README.md

 ### vidalpaul | Paulo Vidal

 - Hello!
 I'm Paulo Vidal.
-I'm a Blockchain Developer, working mostly with Blockchain Integration, Blockchain Infrastructure, and Smart Contracts development and auditing.
+I'm a Blockchain Architect, working mostly with Blockchain Integration, Blockchain Infrastructure, Smart Contracts development and auditing, and Blockchain Solutions Architecture.
 - :man_technologist: I'm open to new projects and willing to relocate (to EU).
 Connect with me at [LinkedIn](https://www.linkedin.com/in/vidalpaulo/)
 - :tongue: I speak Portuguese (L1), English, and French (C2), and Spanish.